 Continue reading “The week that was”

-Despite the challenging days, like always, there have been moments of joy – this is what’s been making me smile this month…
+This is what’s been making me smile this month…

-Continue reading “What’s making me happy: November”
+Continue reading “What’s been making me happy: June”

 This week has not gone to plan.
 Never in my wildest dreams did I think I’d be using my Sunday afternoon to write this post on my phone whilst sat in a hospital, but that’s exactly what I’m doing…

 Continue reading “When life gets turned a little upside down”